permaweb/permaweb-libs/README.md

 # @permaweb/libs

 This SDK provides a set of libraries designed as foundational building blocks for developers to create and interact with applications on Arweave's permaweb.
 These libraries aim to contribute building on the composable web, promoting interoperability and reusability across decentralized applications.
-With libraries for managing profiles, atomic assets, and more, this SDK simplifies the development of decentralized, permanent applications.
+With libraries for managing profiles, atomic assets, collections, and more, this SDK simplifies the development of decentralized, permanent applications.

 ## Prerequisites